Creating and Using Rubrics

-Rubrics are a new tool in Blackboard 9.1SP7.
-This tool will let you set up a grid composed of rows of evaluation criteria and columns of evaluation categories.
+The Blackboard rubric tool lets you set up a grid composed of rows of evaluation criteria and columns of evaluation categories.
 You can create as many rubrics as you wish, and assign them to any gradable item in Blackboard, such as assignments, graded blogs and wikis, graded discussion forums, etc. You can elect to make the rubrics visible to students or not.
 Once assigned to a gradable item, you can use the rubric in the grading.
 For instance, in grading an assignment, you can grade directly in the rubric, assigning points or percentages and providing feedback for each cell in the rubric.
 You also have the option of making the graded rubric available to students.
 Here is an example:

 From Course Tools under Control Panel, choose Rubrics.

 Name the rubric, and type a description, if desired.